emmt/OptimPack.jl/README.md

 Note that `arr` must be a **dense array** (of type `DenseArray`) as the elements of *shaped* vectors are supposed to be stored contiguously in memory.
-OptimPack offers the possibility to create custom vector spaces and this will be exploited in a near futur to allow for other flavors of Julia arrays.
+OptimPack offers the possibility to create custom vector spaces and this will be exploited in a near future to allow for other flavors of Julia arrays.